hanjinliu/impy/README.md

 `impy` is partly dependent on `numba`, `cupy`, `trackpy` and `dask-image`.
 Please install these packages if needed.

+:warning: Image processing algorithms are almost stable so that their behavior will not change a lot.
+However, since `napari` is under development and I'm groping for better UI right now, any functions that currently implemented in `impy` viewer may change or no longer work in the future.
+Make sure keeping `napari` and `impy` updated when you use.

 ## Highlights

 #### 1. Handling Axes Easily